 In this paper, we engage in a novel average-case analysis, based on criteria we propose.
 Coming up with an "interesting" distribution of problem instances with respect to which the average-case complexity is computed is a difficult task, and the solution may be controversial.
 We analyze problems whose instances are distributed with respect to a junta distribution.
 Such a distribution must satisfy several conditions, which (arguably) guarantee that it focuses on instances that are harder to manipulate.
-We consider a protocol to be susceptible to manipulate.
 We consider a protocol to be susceptible to manipulation when there is a polynomial time algorithm that can usually manipulate it: the probability of failure (when the instances are distributed according to a junta distribution) must be inverse-polynomial.
 Such an algorithm is known as a heuristic polynomial time algorithm.

 We use these new methods to prove our main result: an important family of protocols, called scoring protocols, is susceptible to coalitional manipulation when the number of candidates is constant.
-Specifically, we contemplate sensitive scoring protocols, which include such well-known protocols as Borda and Veto.
-To accomplish this task, we define a natural distribution μ^ over the instances of a well-defined coalitional manipulation problem, and show that this is a junta distribution.
-Furthermore, we present the manipulation algorithm GREEDY, and prove that it usually succeeds with respect to μ^ .
+Specifically, we contemplate sensitive scoring protocols, which include such well known protocols as Borda and STV.
+To accomplish this task, we define a natural distibution μ^ over the instances of a well-defined coalitional manipulation problem, and show this is a junta distribution.
+Furthermore, we present the manipulation algorithm GREEDY, and show that it usually succeeds with respect to μ^ .